-In the past, Bubba and I not only hosted a BBQ for 61 friends, but also threw a BBQ for our entire neighborhood (about 150 people)!
-How do we do this on a tight budget?
+In the past, Bubba and I have not only hosted a BBQ for 61 friends, but we also threw an outdoor party for our entire neighborhood (about 150 people)!
+How did we do this on a tight budget?
 Let's just say we've got a few tips and tricks up our sleeves.
-Today I'll teach you some of our secret sauce to hosing a BBQ or gathering, big or small, by finding the best deals on food, knowing what to serve (and how much!), and will share some of our top-secret hacks for keeping it simple.
+I'll teach you some of our secret sauce to hosting an outdoor party or gathering, big or small, by finding the best deals on food, and knowing what to serve (and how much!).
+We'll even share some of our top-secret hacks for keeping it simple.
 Better yet, we've got some killer outdoor party games that you definitely don't want to miss out on!

 Let’s get down to bizzznass!